-- 5. Create a subdirectory named SIPE2009_exercises, like so: - % mkdir SIPE2009_exercises
+6. Create a subdirectory of your home directory named NCSIPARI2011_exercises, like so:

+% mkdir ~/NCSIPARI2011_exercises

-NOTICE: In the subdirectory name SIPE2009_exercises, the SIPE2009 MUST BE CAPITALIZED; that is, the directory's name is "capital-S capital-I capital-P capital-E underscore exercises" with no spaces or other characters in between.
-This command means: "Create a directory named SIPE2009_exercises as a subdirectory inside the directory that I'm currently in" (it's like creating a new folder named SIPE2009_exercises on your desktop in Windows).
-You WON'T have to do this for future logins.
+NOTICE: In the subdirectory name NCSIPARI2011_exercises, the NCSIPARI MUST BE CAPITALIZED; that is, the directory name is "capital-N capital-C capital-S capital-I capital-P capital-A capital-R capital-I underscore exercises" with no spaces or other characters in between.

+This command means: "Create a directory named NCSIPARI2011_exercises as a subdirectory inside my home directory" (it's like creating a new folder named NCSIPARI2011 exercises on your desktop in Windows).

-6. Confirm that you have successfully created your SIPE2009_exercises directory by listing the contents of the current working directory:
+- 7. Confirm that you have successfully created your NCSIPARI2011_exercises directory by listing the contents of the current working directory: - % ls